transferwise/pipelinewise/admin-console/README.md

-# ETLWise - Admin Console
+# PipelineWise - Admin Console
-ETLWise is an ETL Framework using the singer.io specification to load data from various sources to various destinations
+PipelineWise is an ETL and Data Pipeline Framework using the singer.io specification to load data from various sources to various destinations

 ![Admin Console](banner.png)